felixchenfy/ros_openpose_rgbd/README.md

     (1) One thing is that due to self-occlusion and motion blur, sometimes 2D joints are not detected or are not accurate.
     (2) Another thing is that finger's depth is very inaccurate.
 We know that the depth near an object's edge is likely to be noisy, and this is especially severe for small and thing objects like fingers.

+Besides the above problem, the Realsense also doesn't work well as expected.
+The measured depth value becomes inaccurate when the object is 1 meter away.
+I didn't do the experiment, but I feel it's about 1cm error at 1 meter, and up to 10cm when the object is several meters away (Let's say 4 meters).
+Also, the depth is fluctuating noticeably for distant objects, which can even be noticed from depth image.

 # 5. Bugs
 * The ROS marker `delete` function sometimes doesn't work.
 I can't solve it right now, maybe you need to close rviz and open it again in order to clear the ROS markers.
-BTW, my function is defined in [utils/lib_rviz_marker.py](utils/lib_rviz_marker.py) and `def delete_marker`.
+The corresponding delete function is defined in [utils/lib_rviz_marker.py](utils/lib_rviz_marker.py) and `def delete_marker`.